The Definitive Guide to Frugal Living: How to Budget, Save, and Build Wealth

 Save Money on Clothing

 Clothing can be a hidden expense.
-To live frugally and save money, shop smartly.
+To keep costs down, shop smartly.
 For example, thrifting or building a capsule wardrobe—where you own fewer, versatile pieces—can cut costs big time!
 I love browsing thrift shops, swapping clothes with friends, or stitching up worn pieces to keep them going, all while saving hundreds each year.

 Cut Costs on Personal Care

 Cosmetics and toiletries can sneakily eat up your budget.
-I’ve learned how to live frugally and save money by whipping up DIY skincare and hair treatments with pantry staples like coconut oil or honey.
+I’ve saved a lot by whipping up DIY skincare and hair treatments with pantry staples like coconut oil or honey.
 It’s fun, effective, and saves a ton!

-Building routines to live frugally and save money over time is key to financial freedom.
+Building routines that reduce spending and boost savings over time is key to financial freedom.
 Here’s how I’ve made it work:

 • 30-Day Rule: Wait 30 days before non-essential purchases.